Courtesi/curtischang.dev/README.md

 # curtischang.dev

-Fullstack application for curtischang.dev with a React frontend, Spring Boot backend, containerized with docker compose.
+Full stack application for curtischang.dev with a React frontend, Spring Boot backend, containerized with docker compose.